-OUR STOCK STRUCTURE AND CERTAIN ANTI-TAKEOVER PROVISIONS MAY AFFECT THE PRICE OF OUR STOCK.
+OUR STOCK STRUCTURE AND CERTAIN ANTI-TAKEOVER PROVISIONS MAY EFFECT THE PRICE OF OUR COMMON STOCK.
 Certain provisions of our certificate of incorporation and our stockholder rights plan could make it difficult for a third party to acquire us, even though an acquisition might be beneficial to our stockholders.
-These provisions also could limit the price that investors might be willing to pay in the future for shares of our common stock.
+These provisions could limit the price that investors might be willing to pay in the future for shares of our common stock.
 Our Class A common stock entitles the holder to one-tenth of one vote per share and our Class B common stock entitles the holder to one vote per share.
-In addition, holders of the Class B common stock are presently entitled to elect six of the Company's nine directors.
+In addition, holders of the Class B common stock are presently entitled to elect six of our nine directors.
 The disparity in the voting rights between our common stock, as well as our insiders' significant ownership of the Class B common stock, could discourage a proxy contest or make it more difficult for a third party to effect a change in our management and control.
-In addition, our Board of Directors is authorized to issue, without stockholder approval, up to 2,000,000 shares of preferred stock with voting, conversion and other rights and preferences superior to those held by our common stockholders, as well as additional shares of Class B common stock.
+In addition, our board of directors is authorized to issue, without stockholder approval, up to 2,000,000 shares of preferred stock with voting, conversion and other rights and preferences superior to those of our common stock, as well as additional shares of Class B common stock.
 Our future issuance of preferred stock or Class B common stock could be used to discourage an unsolicited acquisition proposal.

 In March 1998, we adopted a stockholder rights plan and declared a dividend of preferred stock purchase rights to our stockholders.
-In the event a third party acquires more than 15% of the outstanding voting control of our company or 15% of our outstanding common stock, the holders of these rights will be able to purchase the junior participating preferred stock at a substantial discount off of the then current market price.
-The exercise of these rights and purchase of a significant amount of stock at below market prices could cause substantial dilution to a particular acquiror and discourage the acquiror from pursuing our company.
+In the event a third party acquires more than 15% of the outstanding voting control of Odetics or 15% of our outstanding common stock, the holders of these rights will be able to purchase the junior participating preferred stock at a substantial discount off of the then current market price.
+The exercise of these rights and purchase of a significant amount of stock at below market prices could cause substantial dilution to a particular acquiror and discourage the acquiror from pursuing Odetics.
+The mere existence of the stockholder rights plan often delays or makes a merger, tender offer or proxy contest more difficult.